jedachte/wikipedia_mostviewed/README.md

 Python Demo to Extract and Visualize Wikipedia's MostViewed Articles

 This Python project mainly uses:
-- Wikipedia API: to extract article information
+- Wikipedia API: to extract articles information
 - SQLite: to store the data in a local file
 - Streamlit: to display data in a web browser